mitre-attack/attack-arsenal/adversary_emulation/APT29/Emulation_Plan/Day 2/README.md

 ## Overview

 *  Emulation of APT29 usage of tools such as PowerDuke, POSHSPY, CloudDuke, as well as more recent (2016+) TTPs
-*  Scenario begins with a target spearphishing leading into a low and slow, methodical approach to owning the intial target and eventually the entire domain
+*  Scenario begins with a target spearphishing leading into a low and slow, methodical approach to owning the initial target and eventually the entire domain
 *  Includes establishing persistence, credential gathering, local and remote enumeration, and data exfil
 *  Modular components (ex: PowerShell scripts) may be executed atomically